gavrilov/telegram-delete-all-messages/README.md

 ## Usage
 > You need both App api_id and App api_hash to use script.

-#### Environment variables
+#### Setting API ID & HASH via Environment variables
-You could set API_ID and API_HASH environment variables to prevent entering API credentials manually.
+You could set API_ID and API_HASH environment variables to prevent entering API credentials manually or source a .env file containing the values.

 #### Start
 After starting script you will be prompted: